Key Takeaways

 10. Invite them so they say “yes” or “no” to something you propose

 Think about how you use email.
 How do you get a response?
-You have some sort of call to action to do something.
+You have a clear call to action.

-Honoring the time of the recipient is the key to getting a quick response.
+Honoring the recipient’s time is key to getting a quick response.
 You can use a line like “in the interest of your time, let’s decide if there is a conversation for us to have…”

-It is ok to get right to it because you both don’t have a lot of time.
+It is okay to get right to it, as you both don’t have much time.

 Tip: Give them a reason to escape their “regular email” and respond via LinkedIn InMail.